Classic Homemade Pie Crust

 - Cut shortening into the flour using a fork or pastry blender cutter until the mixture forms pea-size balls.

 - Stir in small amounts of water with a fork until the dough comes together; you may use more or less than ⅓ cup.
-Sometimes the dough needs more water if the shortening isn't cut enough into the flour.
+Sometimes the dough needs more water if the shortening isn't cut into the flour enough.
 Too much water makes a gummy pie crust.
-Too much flour causes the dough to toughen.
+Too much flour toughens the dough.
 The key is to slowly stir in the water.
 When the dough forms into a ball, you can stop adding water.

 - Knead the dough a few times.
-Form it into a ball and place it on a flour-dusted countertop to roll out immediately, or wrap it in plastic to put in the refrigerator for at least 30 minutes.
+Form it into a ball and place it on a flour-dusted countertop to roll out immediately, or wrap it in plastic wrap and refrigerate for at least 30 minutes.
 Refrigeration lessens the chance of the dough cracking when rolling it out.
 You can also store the wrapped dough ball in the freezer for several weeks.

-- Sprinkle a thin layer of all-purpose flour onto the countertop so the dough doesn't stick.
+- Sprinkle a thin layer of all-purpose flour on the countertop to prevent the dough from sticking.
 This is called dusting.
 Place the dough on the flour and roll it out into a large circle about ⅛-inch thick.
 Make it large enough to fit into a pie plate; this recipe makes 1 nine-inch pie.

-- Fold dough, by one-thirds, towards the center of the crust to form a square.
+- Fold the dough by one-third towards the center of the crust to form a square.

-- Place dough square into the center of the pie plate (9 inches or smaller) and gently unfold to cover the sides of the pie plate, do not pull on the dough.
-Stretching the dough activates the gluten and causes shrinkage when baking.
+- Place the dough square into the center of the pie plate (9 inches or smaller) and gently unfold to cover the sides of the pie plate; do not pull on the dough.
+Stretching the dough activates the gluten, which causes shrinkage during baking.

-- Trim off the dough evenly at the top edge of the pie plate with a knife or kitchen scissors (you can press the dough against the top edge of the pan with a fork to ensure the dough stays in place while baking).
+- Trim the dough evenly along the top edge of the pie plate with a knife or kitchen scissors (press the dough against the top edge of the pan with a fork to keep it in place while baking).
 Or, leave a 1-inch overhang, then fold the crust, tucking under all around the top of the pan.
-Tucking edges under gives a thicker crust and helps them not overcook when baking.
+Tucking the edges under gives a thicker crust and helps prevent them from overcooking during baking.

-- Prick the crust with a fork, even up the sides, if you are baking the pie crust before filling it.
+- Prick the crust with a fork, and up the sides, if you are baking the pie crust before filling it.

-- Cover the dough with parchment paper and fill the covered pie shell with raw rice, dried beans, or pie weights to keep the crust from bubbling and/or shrinking during baking.
+- Cover the dough with parchment paper, then fill the pie shell with raw rice, dried beans, or pie weights to keep the crust from bubbling and/or shrinking during baking.

 - Bake at 450° F for 15 minutes, or use the pie crust for other fill-and-bake pie recipes.
 Double the recipe for pies topped with crust before baking.